urbanwildlifeinstitute/UWIN_tutorials/tutorials/autologistic_enhanced/autologistic_tutorial.md

 ### Challenge 2: Interpret PC1

-The first principal component can be accessed via `urb_pca$x[,1]`.
+The first principal component, which has one urban intensity value for each site, can be accessed via `urb_pca$x[,1]`.
 However, we don’t need to look at those to be able to interpret this, we only need the loadings above.
 What do you think they mean?
+In other words, what do positive values of `urb_pca$x[,1]` mean?
+What about negative values?

 <br>